lamleeismyname/lamleeismyname/README.md

-/* normal people to coder roadmap */
+/* normal people to coder journey */